 D. Public Records Requests & Release of Information to the News Media

-1. The Office of Communications & Marketing is the principal liaison with the news media will handle all public records requests by the news media in conjunction with the General Counsel’s office.
+1. The Division of Strategic Communications is the principal liaison with the news media and will handle all public records requests by the news media in conjunction with the General Counsel’s office.

-2. Only those offices enumerated in the procedure associated with this policy are authorized to issue news releases or to hold news conferences on behalf of the university.
+2. Only those offices enumerated in the procedure associated with this regulation are authorized to issue news releases or to hold news conferences on behalf of the university.

-3. Requests for public information contained in individual student records must also comport with UNCSA’s FERPA policy.
+3. Requests for public information contained in individual student records must also comport with UNCSA’s FERPA regulation.

 E. Public Records Requests from Individuals

-1. Requests by individuals for public information contained in student records must be made according to UNCSA’s FERPA policy.
+1. Requests by individuals for public information contained in student records must be made according to UNCSA’s FERPA regulation.